The average weekly salary is currently £563 before tax (approx. $750)

 Well-organised road, rail and ferry networks link Scotland from cities to the coastline.
 If you plan ahead, you can often get cheap travel deals.

 If you’re going to make a trip regularly for work, you can save money by purchasing weekly, monthly or annual season tickets.
-The average household spends £12.40 per week on public transport.

 You can find out more about public transport on Transport Scotland.